 - The study of dynamics using Newton's laws.

-- Concepts of force, mass, work and momentum; the work-energy theorem and forms of energy.
+- Concepts of force, mass, work, the work-energy theorem and forms of energy.

 - Circular motion and the law of gravity.